sittingherelikeaboss/Defend-Me/README.md

 Database initialised!
 ```

+6. You will need to create an SSL certificate in your local machine if you have not already with [mkcert using Chocolatey](https://github.com/FiloSottile/mkcert?tab=readme-ov-file#windows).
+- Install using Powershell using command [here](https://chocolatey.org/install).

+7. You will need to install Apache 24 into your local machine.
+Follow instructions [here](https://httpd.apache.org/docs/current/platform/windows.html#down).

-6. Run the commands below to start the backend server.
+8. Run the commands below to start the backend server.

 ```
 cd flask-server/